AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/results/README.md

 - the final `infercnv` object in `06_infercnv_{sample_id}_reference-{selection}.rds`
 - the heatmap of CNV in `06_infercnv_{sample_id}_reference-{selection}_heatmap.png`

-Of note, the final `infercnv` rds object includes the following slots:
+Of note, the final `infercnv` object includes the following slots:

-- `infercnv_obj@expr.data` : contains the processed expression matrix as it exists at the end of that stage for which that inferCNV object represents.
+- `infercnv_obj@expr.data` : contains the processed expression matrix as it exists at the end of that stage for which that `inferCNV` object represents.

 - `infercnv_obj@reference_grouped_cell_indices` : list containing the expression matrix column indices that correspond to each of the normal (reference) cell types.